IEEE-PES-TF-Cloud4PowerGrid/cloud_adoption_tutorials/README.md

-# IEEE PES Task Force "Cloud4PowerGrid" Tutorial Cases
+# IEEE PES Task Force "Cloud4PowerGrid" Tutorial

+This is a repository for the PES Task Force "Cloud Computing for Power Grid" tutorial materials